Simultaneous Ground Reaction Force and State Estimation via Constrained Moving Horizon Estimation: Evaluation

 \section{Evaluation}

-Now we evaluate the proposed simultaneous force and state estimation method in both simulation and hardware, using the educational planar bipedal robot STRIDE~\cite{Stride} and commercial quadrupedal robot Unitree Go1, as illustrated in Fig. \ref{experiment_illu}.
+Now we evaluate the proposed simultaneous force and state estimation method in both simulation and hardware, using the custom-designed humanoid robot Bucky, the educational planar bipedal robot STRIDE~\cite{Stride} and commercial quadrupedal robot Unitree Go1, as illustrated in Fig. \ref{experiment_illu}.
 The MHE is implemented using C++ in ROS2 and Ubuntu 20.04.
 The QP problem is solved using the off-the-shelf solver OSQP~\cite{stellato2020osqp}.
 The VO is implemented through the open-source package ORB-SLAM3~\cite{Campos_2021} to perform VO at 60Hz.
 The MHEs are solved stably at 200Hz, with a window size of 8 that contains 1-2 VO frames in practice.
 All state estimations are performed in real-time on a PC with Intel Core i9-13900 CPU.
-Additionally, the STRIDE robot is controlled using S2S controller \cite{HLIP}, and the Go1 robot is controlled using Model Predictive Control (MPC) \cite{MPC} and Whole body control (WBC) \cite{WBC} framework.
+Additionally, the STRIDE and Bucky robots are controlled using the S2S controller \cite{HLIP}, \cite{xiong2019orbit}, and the Go1 robot is controlled using Model Predictive Control (MPC) and Whole body control (WBC) framework \cite{MPC}, \cite{WBC}, \cite{liao2023walking}.

-The simulation is configured with the MuJoCo simulator \cite{mujoco}, which runs the time-stepping simulation at 500 Hz.
+The simulation is configured with the MuJoCo \cite{mujoco}, which runs the time-stepping simulation at 500 Hz.
 The sensor noise settings for the MuJoCo environment are detailed in Table. \ref{table:noise}, and the ground truth GRF is obtained from a force sensor attached to the foot.
-For hardware experiments, we use a motion-capture system that has 12 OptiTrack Prime-13 cameras \cite{Optitrackebsite} to obtain the position and orientation ground truth at 200Hz.
+For hardware experiments, we use a motion-capture system that has 12 OptiTrack Prime-13 cameras \cite{Optitrackebsite} to obtain the ground truth position and orientation at 200Hz.
 The ground truth velocity is obtained by computing the central differences of the position.
-The GRF ground truth is obtained from a Bertec-4060 6D Force Plate \cite{forceplatewebsite} at 1000Hz, with an accuracy of $0.4\text{N}$.
+The GRF ground truth is obtained from a Bertec-4060 6D Force Plate \cite{forceplatewebsite} at 1000Hz, with a resolution of $\pm 0.4\text{N}$.
+Fig. \ref{framework} illustrates the system architecture for estimation.

-We focus on comparing the GRF estimation errors of a modified Disturbance Kalman Filter (DKF) \cite{DisturbKF}, Momentum Based Observer (MBO) \cite{View}, the proposed MHE method without physical constraints described in Section IV.D, and the full proposed MHE method.
+We focus on comparing the GRF estimation errors of a modified Disturbance Kalman Filter (DKF) \cite{DisturbKF}, Momentum-Based Observer (MBO) \cite{View}, the proposed MHE method without physical constraints described in Section IV.D, and the full proposed MHE method.
 The modified DKF is formulated to be equivalent to an unconstrained MHE with a window size of one.
 For the MBO, we use the ground truth floating-base velocity to construct the generalized momentum, creating an idealized scenario for comparison.